Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 ## WorkFlow
     As this project is done by multiple individuals, branches are incorporated to serve as compartmentalisation of work.
 Therefore as much as possible, no direct commits to main are allowed.
     This serves as a failsafe measure and filter to prevent and catch errors before merging into main, thus adding a layer of security to our work.
-It additional serves to track and maintain accountability for all code committed.
+It additional serves to track and maintain accountability for all code committed.\

+    For any changes to the code it will follow this structure:
+    1. Commit changes to branch
+    2. Merge branch with main after approval through pull request

+    Before any changes are made to the code, one should update their branch to the latest version from main by:
+    1. Merge main with branch through pull request
+    2. Continue to make commits to branch only

 ## Testing
    DISCLAIMER: Pages require adequate time to load its functions or capabilities<br/>